GKLdeveloppement/jsTips/JSinTerminal.md

 getReturnExec([fileName])
 ```

-Above, we execute the file "ggDude.js" and we passed the name of the file "terminalJS.js", its the file that we need to target and get content.
+Above, we execute the file "ggDude.js" and pass the name of the file "terminalJS.js", which is the file that we need to target and get the contents from.

-To conclude, if we need to change the file that we need get the content, we can just change our terminal command and target an other file.
+NB : To see the result I let you test that yourself.

-No demonstration for that, I let you test that yourself.
+To conclude, if we need to change the file  we want to get the contents from, we can just change our terminal command and target an other file.

-Practice make progress! :muscle:
+Practice makes progress ! :muscle:

 ~SemihGKl